 Hyper-focused, I tried to guess where the micro flash would come next.
 Over by the storage shed, near the silhouette of a tree, surely this little guy has company!

 But there was only one.
-A single firefly blinked several times and then was gone.
+A single firefly blinked a few times.
+And then it was gone.

 A one firefly night.